Creation of 'Refers To' Relation

-The following article describes plugins that create relations in the Catalog schema, based on the column names comparison in the data source.
+The article describes plugins that create refersTo relations in the Catalog schema based on various types of analysis performed on the data source.

-• Metadata Logical Reference - identify possible foreign key references between datasets by matching field names and create the refersTo relations.
+• Reference by Name Comparison - identifies possible foreign key references between datasets by matching field names, and then creates corresponding refersTo relations.

-The matching algorithm works by comparing the field names of 2 datasets at a time.
-Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and addition of a table name in case the field name is 'ID'.
-For example, the following field names - customer.ID, CUSTOMER_ID and CustomerID - will be normalized to the same value - customerid.
+The matching algorithm operates by comparing the field names of two datasets at a time.
+Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and the addition of the table name in case the field name is 'ID'.
+For example, the field names customer.ID, CUSTOMER_ID and CustomerID will be normalized to the same value — customerid.

-This plugin allows defining a exclusion list of field names (e.g., 'username' or 'age') and an exclusion list of field types (e.g., date, time, blob).
-The field names or type defined there are excluded from the matching algorithm.
+This plugin allows defining an exclusion list of field names (e.g., 'username' or 'age') and an exclusion list of field types (e.g., date, time, blob).
+The defined field names and types are excluded from the matching algorithm.

-When the plugin finds a match by the field name, it evaluates the foreign key fields and direction by using the matching rules described below.
-The refersTo relation direction is Many-to-One.
-The relation is created with a score - a probability of the match's correctness.
+When the plugin finds a match based on field names, it evaluates the foreign key fields and the direction of the relation using the matching rules described below.
+The refersTo relation direction is childDataset refersTo parentDataset.
+The relation is created with a score of the matching rule.

 Matching Rules

 The following matching rules are applied by the plugin.
-Note that the rule is applied only if its score is above the plugin's threshold.
-Otherwise the rule is skipped.
+Note that each of these rules is applied only if its score exceeds the plugin's threshold; otherwise, the rule is skipped.

 • fieldNameIsIdAndPk - dataset1 has a PK field id and dataset2 has a field dataset1id (normalized).